intel/QAT_Engine/docs/limitations.md

 * Known issue in Software fallback with OpenSSL3.0 Engine(only) when disabled via co-existence algo bitmap for algorithms PRF, HKDF, SM2 & SM3.
 QAT_HW PRF and QAT_HW HKDF are not accelerated in OpenSSL 3.0 engine due to the issue [OpenSSL#21622](https://github.com/openssl/openssl/issues/21622)
+* Known issue in Co-existence mode with QAT provider on OpenSSL 3.2 and above during QAT_SW offload when QAT_HW modules are not present.
 ### Performance
 * There is known performance scaling issue (performance drop with threads >32) with ECDSA Ciphers in the QAT Software acceleration using multithread mode